May 2020 Options Now Available For Kinross Gold (KGC)

 Investors in Kinross Gold Corp.
 (Symbol: KGC) saw new options become available today, for the May 2020 expiration.
-One of the key data points that goes into the price an option buyer is willing to pay, is the time value, so with 234 days until expiration the newly available contracts represent a possible opportunity for sellers of puts or calls to achieve a higher premium than would be available for the contracts with a closer expiration.
-At Stock Options Channel, our YieldBoost formula has looked up and down the KGC options chain for the new May 2020 contracts and identified the following put contract of particular interest.
+One of the key inputs that goes into the price an option buyer is willing to pay, is the time value, so with 232 days until expiration the newly available contracts represent a potential opportunity for sellers of puts or calls to achieve a higher premium than would be available for the contracts with a closer expiration.
+At Stock Options Channel, our YieldBoost formula has looked up and down the KGC options chain for the new May 2020 contracts and identified one put and one call contract of particular interest.

-The put contract at the $5.00 strike price has a current bid of 56 cents.
-If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $5.00, but will also collect the premium, putting the cost basis of the shares at $4.44 (before broker commissions).
-To an investor already interested in purchasing shares of KGC, that could represent an attractive alternative to paying $5.36/share today.
+The put contract at the $5.00 strike price has a current bid of 64 cents.
+If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $5.00, but will also collect the premium, putting the cost basis of the shares at $4.36 (before broker commissions).
+To an investor already interested in purchasing shares of KGC, that could represent an attractive alternative to paying $5.13/share today.

 Below is a chart showing the trailing twelve month trading history for Kinross Gold Corp., and highlighting in green where the $5.00 strike is located relative to that history: